 - Mozzarella Cheese: Buffalo Chicken Flatbread, Peach and Prosciutto Pizza, and Butternut Squash Lasagna Rolls.

-Did you make one pot chicken parmesan pasta?
+Did you make chicken parmesan pasta?
 Leave me a comment & rating to share how it turned out!

 One Pot Chicken Parmesan Pasta

 - Measuring Spoons

 - ½ cup chopped chicken I started with thawed, frozen chicken breast

 - 2 oz cavatappi pasta or other shaped pasta

 - ½ cup frozen/fresh vegetables use what you have on hand!

 - ½ teaspoon chicken bouillon paste or fill tomato jar ½ way with chicken broth instead of water (in ingredient below)

 - ½ jar water fill diced tomato jar ½ way with water